'Exceptional' power outage in Spain and Portugal affects millions of people

-BARCELONA, Spain (AP) — A blackout brought much of Spain and Portugal to a standstill Monday, stopping trains, cutting phone service and shutting down traffic lights and ATMs for millions of people across the Iberian Peninsula.
+BARCELONA, Spain (AP) — An unprecedented blackout brought much of Spain and Portugal to a standstill Monday, stopping trains, cutting phone service and shutting down traffic lights and ATMs for millions of people across the Iberian Peninsula.

-Spanish power distributor Red Eléctrica declined to speculate on the cause and said restoring power fully could take six to 10 hours.
+Spanish power distributor Red Eléctrica declined to speculate on the cause of the power outage that began around 12:30 p.m.
+Madrid time and said restoring power fully could take six to 10 hours.
 Head of operations Eduardo Prieto told journalists it was unprecedented, calling the event “exceptional and extraordinary.”
+By 8:35 p.m., only 35% of energy demand had been restored, Prieto said hours later.

 Spain’s Prime Minister Pedro Sánchez said a “strong oscillation” in the European grid was behind the outage but the cause was still being determined.
 He asked the public to refrain from speculation, and urged people to call emergency services only if really necessary.